BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 The network identifier is used to separate blockchains and test networks.
 This reduces unnecessary load on peers, allowing them to rapidly ban nodes rather then forcing the peer to do a blockchain analysis before banning or disconnecting.
-For Bitcoin Cash main net, the `net magic` field is always `0xE3E1F3E8`.
+For Bitcoin Cash main net, the `net magic` field is always `0xE3E1F3E8` (the ASCII string, "cash", with each byte's highest bit set).
 Any message received that does not begin with the `net magic` is invalid.

 The `net magic` is designed to be unlikely to occur in normal data--the characters are rarely used upper ASCII, are not valid as UTF-8, and produce a large 32-bit integer with any alignment.
-`0xE3E1F3E8` is the ASCII string, "cash", with each byte's highest bit set.

 ### Command String